 From donut-munching stress monkey to Mediterranean Diet nutritionist — I’ve come a long way!

-My wake-up call came when a routine pap smear revealed early-stage cancer of the cervix.
-Aged 33 with a three-year-old child, I knew it was time to make some changes.
-I consulted a nutritionally oriented doctor, Dr. John Briffa, and with his help I took my health into my own hands for the first time in my life.
-Very soon I began to notice improvements in my overall health – more energy and fewer sugar cravings, clearer skin, weight loss, and no more infections!
-So impressed was I by the powerful effects of my dietary changes that I decided to quit journalism and train as a nutritionist.
+My wake-up call came when a routine pap smear revealed early-stage cervical cancer.
+Aged 33 with a three-year-old child, I knew it was time to make changes.
+I consulted a nutritionally oriented doctor, Dr. John Briffa, and with his help I took my health into my own hands.
+Very soon I began to notice significant improvements: more energy and fewer sugar cravings, clear skin and sinuses, weight loss, and fewer digestive troubles.
+So impressed was I by the powerful effect of my dietary changes that I decided to quit my job and train as a nutritionist.

-After years of eating mostly convenience foods, I also decided to start preparing my own meals.
+After years of eating convenience foods, I also decided to start preparing my own meals.
 As I overcame my fear of cooking I discovered that preparing healthy, tasty meals from scratch was far easier, less time-consuming and more enjoyable than I had imagined.
-Moving to southern France in 2001 fanned the flames of my growing culinary interest; it was during the 11 years I spent living and eating among the French — and cooking with some exceptional French chefs — that I came to know and love the Mediterranean Diet.
+Moving to south-western France in 2001 fanned the flames of my growing culinary interest.

-I now live in Boulder, Colorado with my family, and now work with individuals, families and companies in Boulder and Denver.
+In 2012, I moved to Boulder, Colorado, with my family, and now work with individuals, families and companies in Boulder and Denver.
 And even though I live at the foot of the Rocky Mountains, I am happy to say that it’s easy to live like a Mediterranean, even with Italy, Spain, Greece and southern France far, far away.
 You can see how I do this by following me on Instagram here and here.

 Professional experience and training

 Since graduating from the Institute for Optimum Nutrition (London, UK) in 2000 I have advised hundreds of adults and children on nutrition and health.
-In addition to my private practice, I currently work one day a week at the Colorado Center of Medical Excellence, an internal medicine practice in Denver, and teach regular nutrition workshops at BCH/Rocky Mountain Cancer Centers in Boulder (see workshop dates on Events page).
+In addition to my private practice, I have been working part-time at the Colorado Center of Medical Excellence, an internal medicine practice in Denver, since October 2016.
+I teach monthly nutrition workshops at BCH/Rocky Mountain Cancer Centers in Boulder (see workshop dates on Events page).
 I also work with companies that want to support their employees’ health (see my Corporate Wellness page for more information.)

 I am a member of the Society for Integrative Oncology and the nutrition expert at Integrative Oncology Essentials, a web-based information resource for people affected by cancer.
 I also write a blog at PsychologyToday.com called Nourish.

 Prior to becoming a nutritionist I obtained a B.S. in Government and History from the London School of Economics and Political Science, and a Certificate in Counseling from Birkbeck College, London University.
-I am tri-lingual in English, French and German and work with clients all over the world, in person or via Internet-based video conference, and in person at my Boulder and Denver offices.
+I am trilingual in English, French and German and work with clients all over the world via Internet-based video conference, and in person at my Boulder and Denver offices.